8 Steps to Moving on After the Death of Spouse

 Research shows that one-third of people will feel the impact on both their mental and physical health in the first year following the loss of a loved one.

-The journal goes on to say that, of 71 psychiatric unit patients surveyed, 31% were admitted due to bereavement after the loss of husband or wife.
+The journal goes on to say that, of 71 psychiatric unit patients surveyed, 31% were admitted due to bereavement after the loss of a husband or wife.

 If nothing else, this study shows that no one is prepared to lose someone they love.
 Moving on after the death of a spouse feels like an impossible task.